Updated February 2026.

 For the pronunciation of plaza, check Santiago de Compostela.

-For the pronunciation of castillo, check Finisterre.
+For the pronunciation of Fisterra and castillo, check Finisterre.

 Melide